ananyan/ananyan.github.io/_projects/2021-05_project.md

 For this project, we focused on improving information sharing for decision-makers in disaster response scenarios, working with NIWC Pacific.
 See intro video [here](https://www.youtube.com/watch?v=Ht6Z9KFl1yE).

+## <u>Outcomes</u>
+1) Interviewed several stakeholders to understand the difficulties of communicating and synthesizing information during and after a disaster

+2) Developed a mockup for a dashboard that enables automatic data organization and visualization for decision makers

+3) Developed a prototype for tagging unstructured audio and text from disaster-related incidents, then mapping them geospatially.
+The integrated example of audio and text tagging and mapping is shown below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/v3BKnIvi7BM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## <u>Design Process</u>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">